-In exceptional cases, you also have to adjust the settings in the Network data for your service provider area to suit the settings for your router:
+In exceptional cases, you also have to adjust the settings in the Network Data of your Service Provider area to suit the settings for your router:

 - If you cannot hear the caller on an outgoing call, you may have to switch between outbound proxy server mode and STUN use.
 In the sent data packets, the STUN or outbound server replaces the private IP address of your phone with its public IP address.
-If you operate your phone behind a router with symmetric NAT, STUN cannot be used. - If you are sometimes unavailable for incoming calls, you may have to adjust the value in NAT refresh time: If you have not activated port forwarding or set up a DMZ on the router for

-If you have not activated port forwarding or set up a DMZ on the router for the phone, an entry in the routing table for the NAT (in the router) is required to make the phone available.
-The phone must confirm this entry in the routing table at certain intervals (NAT refresh time) so that the entry stays in the routing table.

-• There is no provider profile for your provider.
+If you operate your phone behind a router with symmetric NAT, STUN cannot be used. - If you are sometimes unavailable for incoming calls, you may have to adjust the value in NAT refresh time: If you have not activated port forwarding or set up a DMZ on the router for the phone, an entry in the routing table for the NAT (in the router) is required to make the phone available.
+The phone must confirm this entry in the routing table at certain intervals (NAT refresh time) so that the entry stays in the routing table. - ◆ There is no provider profile for your provider.

-If this is the case, you must change the settings in the Personal Provider Data, General data for your service provider and Network data for your service provider areas yourself.
+If this is the case, you must change the settings in the Personal Provider Data, General Data of your Service Provider and Network Data of your Service Provider areas yourself.
 Your VoIP provider will supply you with this data.